stackbit-projects/silvestru-site-f4da8/index.md

       Christ, they say first impressions are important and I can't even string a coherent pitch here.
     content: >
-      Ok, I got it: I write marketing materials for B2B companies that want to be efficient and stand out.
+      The short version: I write marketing materials for B2B companies that want to be efficient and stand out.
 Want to know more?
     actions:
       - label: View Services
         url: /services